TranscryptOrg/Transcrypt/transcrypt/demos/cyclejs_demo/README.md

 # Cycle JS Demos

-These were transcribed from https://cycle.js.org/ examples and should give you a feel how Transcrypt feels within a cycle js app context.
+These were transcribed from https://cycle.js.org/ examples and should give you a feel how Transcrypt fits within a cycle js app context.

 ## CycleJS Sources